gindex/recipemd-validator/README.md

 ### Without pre-commit

-If you want to use this package without pre-commit, install it using ``pip install "git+git://github.com/gindex/recipemd-validator"`` and put the following in your ``.git/hooks/pre-commit.sh``:
+If you want to use this package without pre-commit, install it using `pip install "git+https://github.com/gindex/recipemd-validator.git"` and put the following in your `.git/hooks/pre-commit` and make the hook executable `chmod +x .git/hooks/pre-commit`:

 ```sh
 #!/bin/sh